MJHR89/einstein-weekly-report-template/README.md

 The CLI is optimized to work with this editor, so we highly recommend using it (even if you typically use something else).

 ## Test in a workspace
 Free sandboxes to test your app available by signing up to the developer program.
 Plus so much more support and developer tools!
-Grab yours here!
+Grab yours [here](https://api.slack.com/developer-program/join)!

 ## Create a Personal Channel for Testing
 In your workspace, create a channel named testing-yourName

-## OpenAI keys
-You can create them here.

 ## Clone the Template
 Start by cloning this repository, to build at your own rhythm:

 ```
 # Clone this project onto your machine
-$ slack create my-app -t MJHR89/generate-weekly-report-workshop
+$ slack create my-app -t MJHR89/einstein-weekly-report-template

 # Change into the project directory
 $ cd my-app